 Church-Wellesley Village is located in downtown Toronto.
 It’s Toronto’s historic home to LGBTQ communities.
 It’s the primary contact point and gathering place for tourists and LGBTQ people moving to the city.
-Here you’ll find a supportive community that offers a small town connectedness.
+Here you’ll find a supportive community that offers a small-town connectedness.
 Every amenity is available in this bustling and beautiful neighbourhood.
-And great transit options means you’re only minutes away from everything downtown has to offer.
+And great transit options mean you’re only minutes away from everything downtown has to offer.

-Of course there are many more neighbourhoods in the Toronto, and all of them are worthy of a mention.
+Of course, there are many more neighbourhoods in Toronto, and all of them are worthy of mention.
 But this round-up should give you a taste of what the City has to offer and where to find it.
 Wherever you land, you’re sure to find a community that welcomes you.